 As leaders in the prevention and detection of security threats, the banking industry continues to provide active leadership to improve the resiliency of the financial sector against cyber threats, in partnership with key stakeholders within the government and law enforcement.

-The CBA has been actively collaborating with Public Safety Canada for Cyber Security Awareness Month (October) every year since 2006.
+The CBA has been actively collaborating with other stakeholders to amplify Cyber Security Awareness Month (October) in Canada every year since 2006.
 Cyber Security Awareness Month is an international effort by government and businesses to raise public awareness about cyber crime, internet safety, and how individuals can protect their personal and financial information.

-The sector will continue to work with the Federal Government and the new Canadian Centre for Cyber Security to successfully implement the new National Cyber Security Strategy with the common goal to create a more resilient, safer cyber environment for our citizens and businesses.
+The sector continues to work with the federal government and the Canadian Centre for Cyber Security to successfully implement the National Cyber Security Strategy with the common goal to create a more resilient, safer cyber environment for Canadian citizens and businesses.

 What banking customers can do to protect themselves

 While banks have extensive security systems in place and work around the clock to protect customers from fraud and assist police in their investigations, consumers have a role to play in protecting themselves as well.

 The CBA website has many articles on how to recognize online threats.
 The CBA also publishes a regular fraud prevention tip newsletter to help consumers spot scams.

 1 Abacus Data, How Canadians Bank, December 2022

 2 CBA, six largest banks